dchaley/dchaley/README.md

   I'm writing a tool for [You Need A Budget](https://www.ynab.com/) to help my personal workflow.
 I want to mark shared transactions as split to a certain category, but it's rather a hassle to do it by hand (especially on mobile devices).
 I don't intend to truly productionize this but might do.
 It's a web app written in Kotlin transpiled to Javascript, because, why not?

-I'm a [Google Cloud Expert](https://developers.google.com/profile/u/dchaley), and hold a 2nd degree black belt in Seido Karate.
+I'm a [Google Cloud Expert](https://developers.google.com/profile/u/dchaley).
+I hold a 2nd degree black belt in Seido Karate and teach adult classes.